snarfed/granary/README.md

 About
 ---

-This is a library and REST API that fetches and converts social network data between a wide variety of formats:
+Granary is a library and REST API that converts between a wide variety of formats:
 * Facebook, Google+, Instagram, and Twitter native APIs
 * [ActivityStreams](http://activitystrea.ms/)
 * [microformats2](http://microformats.org/wiki/microformats2) HTML